This article covers:

 Main Menu and Dashboard Apps

 There are many useful menus at the top of your BlueQuill page.
-The top row of menus contains the following icons:
+The top row of menus contain the following icons:

 - Home: Always takes you back to your main BlueQuill homepage.

-- Shortcuts: A menu that contains many useful links to Franklin resources and tools.
+- Shortcuts: A menu that contains many useful links to Franklin and Urbana resources and tools.

 - The Academic tab in this menu contains information related to University information, such as the University policies, Instructor forms, and the Course Catalog.